Millennial’s first home will likely be high-density condo

 The Millennial generation, unlike previous generations, will largely be forced to buy smaller houses or high-density condos to become homeowners.

-Over the last few years, a new trend toward higher density emerged all over California.
-In Coastal areas, these high-density projects tend to be apartments, but these may be converted to condos after 10 years when the original developer can no longer be sued for construction defects.
+Over the last few years, a new trend toward higher density emerged all over California the condo renovations.
+In Coastal areas, these high-density projects tend to be 2 bedroom apartment rental projects, but these may be converted to condos after 10 years when the original developer can no longer be sued for construction defects.
 In the Inland Empire of Riverside and San Bernardino Counties, small-lot projects and attached projects appeared in markets where they’ve never appeared before.

 Traditionally, condos in outlying markets are the last to recover as people prefer single-family detached homes.
 However, in this recovery, condos such as The Reef, a new residential waterfront project will launch in Harbourfront Avenue Singapore, appeared much sooner and in areas where they often failed in the past.
 This is entirely due to the oversized impact of FHA financing.

 In past real estate cycles, we would have already seen a proliferation of interest-only loans, teaser rates, and piggy-back loans to provide (temporary) ownership of single-family detached houses.
 With those products banned, potential homebuyers must use FHA financing and conventional mortgages to buy a house.
 This puts a lid on home prices.
 In order to get costs under this cap, builders must increase density; thus condos proliferated earlier in the cycle, and they will dominate the next expansion, having great trendy styles is key to accomplish that, companies like Cape Cod Interior Designer are a must to create a space where this generation will like to invest.

 By Kathy Orton, February 23, 2017